jamisonderek/flipper-zero-tutorials/subghz/apps/genie-recorder/.flipcorg/gallery/README.md

 This application is intended to **replace** the remote you captured.
 You should not use your original remote again once you are using the Flipper Zero or they will get out of sync.
 It is recommended that you capture a backup remote you are not using.

-The files are stored in `SD Card/apps_data/genie`.
-You can copy the `007F1991.gne` file to your Flipper if you want to use a default remote.
+The files are stored in "SD Card/apps_data/genie".
+You can copy the "007F1991.gne" file to your Flipper if you want to use a default remote.
 On your receiver you will need to sync to the Flipper.

 ## Warnings